One of the most common questions we get from people in the medical industry is "Is Outlook HIPAA compliant?"

 This isn’t surprising, since they don’t explicitly list any Microsoft Office products as being HIPAA compliant.
 As we mentioned at the start of the article, that’s likely because the use of these products under HIPAA has less to do with the software itself, and more to do with how your company is storing PHI using the software.

-Until we learn otherwise, we’re of the opinion that Outlook Mobile is safe to use for PHI.
+Until we learn otherwise, we believe that Outlook Mobile is safe to use for PHI.

 Microsoft recently announced that Outlook Mobile is safe enough to use for the Pentagon.
 If we can trust it with military secrets, then we can probably trust it with PHI.